itsteddyyo/strategy-pack/README.md

   - any other views you want to see on your dasboard (will just be a passthrough so you can do everything like in a normal dashboard view config)
   - can be battery-view-strategy/update-view-strategy
   - or your own views (https://www.home-assistant.io/dashboards/views/)
-  - or even your own strategy?
+  - or even your own view strategy?
 ```

+This will create a Dashboard with multiple View for your specific Areas.

 ### Configuration